 Next, while the noodles are boiling, in a saucepan over medium high heat add chicken broth, minced garlic and the juice of 1 lemon (which you’ve also zested, but you’ll save the zest for later).

-When pasta is finished, reserve a little of the pasta water before you drain it, then divide it between 2 serving bowls.
+When pasta is finished, divide it between 2 serving bowls.

 Ladle the sauce evenly on top and sprinkle with fresh dill, the grated Ricotta Salata cheese, lemon zest and pepper and toss lightly.